Scheduled MonumentsEnglandDeserted medieval village at Walworth

 What is Deserted medieval village at Walworth?

-Deserted medieval village at Walworth is a scheduled ancient monument comprising the remains of a settlement that was abandoned in the medieval period, located in County Durham.
+Deserted medieval village at Walworth is a scheduled ancient monument in County Durham representing the remains of a settlement abandoned during the medieval period.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1011256.

 Who is responsible for protecting Deserted medieval village at Walworth?